 Do you #WatchForChange?
-On Breast Cancer Awareness Month 2019, we’ve teamed up with TV’s Alison Hammond to remind you to check your boobs and pecs, as knowing your normal could save your life.
-Plus, in this blog we’re shutting down unhelpful myths so you know exactly what to look out for when you’re watching for change.
+For Breast Cancer Awareness Month, we’re shutting down unhelpful myths so you know exactly what to look out for when you’re watching for change.

-Did you know that 1 in 8 women will be affected by breast cancer in their lifetime*?
+Did you know that 1 in 7 women in the UK will be diagnosed with breast cancer in their lifetime*?
 It’s a shocking statistic that many of us aren’t aware of.
 But what are the symptoms of breast cancer, and what should you be looking for when checking your boobs?

-To put the myths surrounding breast cancer to bed, permanently, we revisit our conversation with six inspiring CoppaFeel!
+To put the myths surrounding breast cancer to bed, permanently, we revisit our conversation with the inspiring CoppaFeel!
 Boobettes who have (in one way or another) encountered breast cancer.

 So from lumps and bumps to pain and mobile phones, here are 5 breast cancer myths we’re here to bust.

 MYTH: If you feel pain in your boobs, it’s not cancer.